-Suppose that you are in a directory containing a single Cabal package which you wish to build (if you haven’t set up a package yet check out developing packages for instructions).
+Suppose that you are in a directory containing a single Cabal package which you wish to build (if you haven’t set up a package yet check out How to package Haskell code for instructions).
 You can configure and build it using Nix-style local builds with this command (configuring is not necessary):

 To open a GHCi shell with this package, use this command:

 To run an executable defined in this package, use this command:

 Many Cabal projects involve multiple packages which need to be built

 together.
 To build multiple Cabal packages, you need to first create a

 cabal.project file which declares where all the local package

 directories live.
 For example, in the Cabal repository, there is a root

 directory with a folder per package, e.g., the folders